Park, Trail and Facility Projects

 The Harmony Creek Trail is an accessible, paved multi-use trail that winds through the Harmony Creek Valley and is a valued part of Oshawa’s trail network.

-The City of Oshawa is extending the existing Harmony Creek Trail to add to the City’s multi-use recreational trail network.
-This 1 km, 3 m wide fully accessible asphalt trail will extend from Esterbrook Dr. north through the greenspace along Arborwood Dr. to Conlin Rd., which includes a pedestrian bridge, benches/rest areas, and indigenous informative signage.
+The City of Oshawa has extended the existing Harmony Creek Trail to add to the City’s multi-use recreational trail network.
+This 1 km, 3 m wide fully accessible asphalt trail now extends from Esterbrook Dr. north through the greenspace along Arborwood Dr. to Conlin Rd., which includes a pedestrian bridge, benches/rest areas, and indigenous informative signage.

 Council approved this project as part of the 2022 Capital Budget.
 This project also includes supplemental funding through the Active Transportation Fund provided by the Government of Canada.